leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

 - data centers across a global network, which creates resilience against data loss or service disruption.

 A data map is a chart of all the data used in end-to-end business processes.
+- User data: This category contains all data from customers who use or purchase your services and products.
+- corporate data: This category includes data about the company such as sales patterns and operations.
+E.g. overall sales performance of each store, and store staffing structure.
+- industry data: it is the data found outside of an individual organization that everyone in the sector needs to view or access to gain knowledge about a specific domain.
+E.g. trends, purchasing patterns, and publicly available research papers

 Data can be categorized in two main types:
 1. Structured: Can be easily stored and managed in databases, it's tabular data.